Continual Learning as Computationally Constrained Reinforcement Learning: Case Studies

 \subsubsection{Results}

-\textbf{A performant agent can forget non-recurring information.} We consider a case in which each task has a duration of $2,000$ time steps.
-This corresponds to the agent seeing each data pair from a task approximately $100$ times, which allows the agent to achieve $100 \%$ accuracy on each task.
+\textbf{A performant agent can forget non-recurring information.} We consider a case in which each task has a duration \henrik{of $k=2,000$ timesteps}.
+This corresponds to the agent seeing each data pair from a task $80$ times \henrik{($2,000 \text{ timesteps} * 16 \text{ samples per timestep} / 400 \text{ unique samples} = 80$)}, which allows the agent to achieve $100 \%$ accuracy on each task.
 We consider this setting so that we can study the effects of forgetting after an agent completely learns each task.

 On this variant of Permuted MNIST, we evaluate the \largememory \space and \smallmemory \space agents (Figure \ref{fig:forgetting-is-ok}).
 While \smallmemory \space forgets previous non-recurring information quickly relative to \largememory, both agents perform similarly under our objective.
 This result highlights that a performant agent can forget information that is \textit{non-recurring}.
 In particular, if a task does not occur more than once and the information required to successfully complete the task is not useful for any future tasks, there is no benefit to remembering this information.
-Since our version of Permuted MNIST permutes both input pixels and labels, there is little transfer of information between classifying digits with one permutation versus another.
+Since our version of Permuted MNIST permutes both input pixels and labels, we expect there to be little transfer of information between classifying digits with one permutation versus another.
 Therefore, it is reasonable to forget how to accurately predict labels for non-recurring permutations.

 While this experiment is simple, the result helps clarify the role of forgetting in continual supervised learning.
 In the continual learning literature, catastrophic forgetting is highlighted as a critical issue, and performance on previous tasks is the primary metric used in prior work to evaluate methods~\citep{wang2023comprehensive}.
 We argue that when discussing forgetting, it is important to recognize that the usefulness of a (perhaps large) subset of information in real-world applications is transient.
 Forgetting this information is not catastrophic.